samplchallenges/SAMPL7/README.md

 - (2020-02-14): Add additional host-guest analysis/updates to analysis.
 Include reference calculations in analysis, clean up files.
 - (2020-04-10): Add [link to host-guest virtual workshop program/video](http://dx.doi.org/10.5281/zenodo.3674155)
 - (2020-06-29): Add preliminary details of the SAMPL7 physical property challenge on pK<sub>a</sub>, log *P*, and permeability.
-(2020-07-07): Compounds renumbered for the SAMPL7 physical property challenge on pKa, log P, and permeability.
+- (2020-07-07): Compounds renumbered for the SAMPL7 physical property challenge on pKa, log P, and permeability.
+- (2020-08-06): Submission templates for the physical property challenge.

 ## Challenge overview